covenant135/Solution_Architect_Portfolio/IAM/README.md

 Step 2: On the left hand panel, click on user and then, create user

 # Task 3: Test your set up
+Remember
+You will have to login with IAM username and password.

+Thanks for following